Cheesecake: England

+Cheese tarts were regarded as luxury foods and were popular at medieval summers feasts and fairs.

+The English name cheesecake emerged in the 15th century, and the cheesecake did not evolve into its modern form until somewhere around the 18th century.
+In the early 17th century, foods known as cheesecakes typically had cheese curds, eggs and spices as their base.
+The food historian C. Anne Wilson describes these as "spiced cheese tarts".
+By the middle of the century, some recipes for these had lost their cheese altogether, including a mixture of eggs, clotted cream, flour and butter as a filling.
+Around the late 17th century the lemon cheesecake was created, and then the orange cheesecake.
+These were filled with fruit curd, and lacked cheese altogether.
+Dishes made under the name cheesecake without cheese continued into the 18th century.
+In the spring, as demand among calves for milk was greatest and the supply of curds was at its lowest, some cooks substituted dairy for ground rice and almond meal.

-The English name cheesecake has been used only since the 15th century, and the cheesecake did not evolve into its modern form until somewhere around the 18th century.
-Europeans began removing yeast and adding beaten eggs to the cheesecake instead.
+Around the 18th century, Europeans began removing yeast and adding beaten eggs to the cheesecake instead.
 With the overpowering yeast flavor gone, the result tasted more like a dessert treat.
 The early 19th-century cheesecake recipes in A New System of Domestic Cookery by Maria Rundell are made with cheese curd and fresh butter.
-One version is thickened with blanched almonds, eggs and cream, and the cakes may have included currants, brandy, raisin wine, nutmeg and orange flower water.
+One version is thickened with blanched almonds, eggs, and cream, and the cakes may have included currants, brandy, raisin wine, nutmeg, and orange flower water.

+Modern cheesecakes

 Modern commercial American cream cheese was developed in 1872, when William Lawrence, from Chester, New York, was searching for a way to recreate the soft, French cheese Neufchâtel.
 He discovered a way of making an "unripened cheese" that is heavier and creamier; other dairymen came up with similar creations independently.

 Modern cheesecake comes in two different types.
 Along with the baked cheesecake, some cheesecakes are made with uncooked cream cheese on a crumbled-cookie or graham cracker base.
 This type of cheesecake was invented in the United States.